• Skip to primary navigation

 Academic weaknesses are downsides to a child’s personality that result in problems in their academic fields.

-You just have to identify, cull it out and rise above them in your academic environment.
+You have to identify, cull them out and rise above them in your academic environment.

 Examples of Academic Weaknesses for Students